JTCyberTech/Cybersecurity-Home-Labs/HackThisSite Writeup/Basic.md

 ## 4 and 5.
 We can edit value on the hidden input type.

-## 6. This is more like a Bruteforce thing.
+## 6. If there is encryption, more like a Bruteforce thing.

 ## 7. We can break the command with `&&` and then another command like `ls`

+## 8. #exec cmd="..." inside a comment <!-- ... --> will execute the command inside the comment on HTML, called SSI or Server Side Include.